-- 1. Remove the two screws (M2x3) that secure the solid-state drive thermal bracket to the palm-rest and keyboard assembly. - 2.
-Lift the solid-state drive thermal bracket off the palm-rest and keyboard assembly.

-3. Slide and remove the solid-state drive from the solid-state drive slot.
+- 1. Remove the two screws (M2x3) that secure the solid-state drive thermal bracket to the palm-rest and keyboard assembly. - NOTE: The solid-state drive thermal bracket is available only with solid-state drives with capacity 512 GB and 1 TB. - 2.
+Lift the solid-state drive thermal bracket off the palm-rest and keyboard assembly. - 3.
+Slide and remove the solid-state drive from the solid-state drive slot.